 '''

 INDEX SCAN of "HELLOWORLD" using "SYS_IDX_PK_DIALECT_10018" (unique-scan covering)

-'''

 Of course, planning for a SQL statement accessing one table with only one condition is not very difficult.

 The execution plan becomes far more interesting when evaluating more complex statements.
+For example,

-For example, if you look at the execution plans for the Voter example that comes with the VoltDB software, you can see a more complex execution plan for the GetStateHeatmap stored procedure:
+if you look at the execution plans for the Voter example that comes with the VoltDB software, you can

+see a more complex execution plan for the GetStateHeatmap stored procedure:

+SQL: SELECT contestant_number, state, SUM(num_votes) AS num_votes

+FROM v votes by contestant number state GROUP BY contestant number,

-''' SQL: SELECT contestant_number, state, SUM(num_votes) AS num_votes FROM v_votes_by_contestant_number_state GROUP BY contestant_number, state ORDER BY 2 ASC, 3 DESC;
+state ORDER BY 2 ASC, 3 DESC;

 COST: 8000000.0

+PLAN:

+RETURN RESULTS TO STORED PROCEDURE

 ORDER BY (SORT)

 AGGREGATION ops: sum

-RECEIVE FROM ALL PARTITIONS SEND PARTITION RESULTS TO COORDINATOR
+RECEIVE FROM ALL PARTITIONS

+SEND PARTITION RESULTS TO COORDINATOR

 AGGREGATION ops: sum

-SEQUENTIAL SCAN of "V_VOTES_BY_CONTESTANT_NUMBER_STATE" '''
+SEQUENTIAL SCAN of "V_VOTES_BY_CONTESTANT_NUMBER_STATE"

+'''